jesuszvl/makahco/README.md

 # Makahco

-Enhance your freestyle skills with this TS-based random word and image generator.
+The purpose of this project is to enhance my freestyle skills with this TS-based random word and image generator.

 ## Demo